Home

 Special Events

 Two of our Board Members, Dorothy and Edison Gunno, were nominated for West Virginia History Hero and were selected for 2016.
-They received the award in Charleston, representing our CCC.
+They received the award in Charleston, representing our CC

 Project CCC Barracks